 The results of the analyses are compiled in Table 4 for our whole sample, now sorted by spectral subtype.
-The spectral fits are shown in the Appendix (online version only), and comments on individual stars are given below (Sect.
-5.2).
+The spectral fits and comments on individual stars are given in the appendix (see Appendices B and A).

 We begin by discussing the results from the line fit, chiefly the stellar temperature and the transformed radius.
-Figure 6 shows the locations of the analyzed stars in the $\log R{\rm t}$ - $\log T{}$ -plane.
+Figure 6 shows the locations of the analyzed stars in the $\log R_t$ -log $T$ plane.
 The striking result visible in that diagram is the clear, one-dimensional sequence of the WC subtypes.
 They are aligned along the linear relation with little scatter.
 The stellar temperature of the WC stars correlates tightly with their subtype.
 The two WO stars in our sample, however, do not appear to follow an extrapolation of the WC sequence, but are much hotter.